-When you see your doctor when you are healthy, they can spend more time with you and provide you with advice on developing a wellness plan to stay healthy, which helps to prevent problems before they occur.
+When you see your doctor when you are healthy, they can spend more time with you and provide you with advice on developing a wellness plan to stay healthy.
+This helps to prevent problems before they occur.

 4) Build a Good Relationship

 When you see your doctor on a regular basis, you get to know each other.
 You learn to trust them.
-And they become familiar with you and your health needs, as well as your medical history, family history, and risk factors.
+They become familiar with you and your health needs, as well as your medical and family history, and risk factors.
 All this helps them to better serve you and take care of your health care needs.